FanDuel promo code: Get $300 bonus bets for college football picks on Sunday, August 31 with winning $5 bet

 FanDuel promo code: Get $300 bonus bets for college football picks on Sunday, Aug.
-31 with winning $5 bet
+31 with winning $5 wager

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first college football wager of $5 or more wins

-There will be two college football games on the slate for Sunday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins, which you can use to raise your bankroll for more CFB betting or MLB betting.
-The first matchup of the day sees Virginia Tech hit the road to play No. 13 South Carolina, while No. 10 Miami hosts No. 6 Notre Dame.
-In Major League Baseball, 15 games will take place on Sunday, including pivotal matchups like Padres vs. Twins, Brewers vs. Blue Jays and Marlins vs. Mets.
+Week 1 of the 2025 college football season continues as two more games kick off on Sunday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins, which you can use to raise your bankroll for more CFB betting or MLB betting.
+The No. 6 Notre Dame Fighting Irish and No. 10 Miami Hurricanes square off at 7:30 p.m.
+ET, and 15 MLB games are on Sunday's slate.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code